hari304/Data-Science-Projects/README.md

 ssAmong all industries, the insurance domain has one of the largest uses of analytics & data science methods.
 This dataset provides you a taste of working on data sets from insurance companies – what challenges are faced there, what strategies are used, which variables influence the outcome, etc. This is a classification problem.
 The data has 615 rows and 13 columns.

 ### Problem: Predict if a loan will get approved or not.

+# Bigmart Sales Data Set

+Retail is another industry which extensively uses analytics to optimize business processes.
+Tasks like product placement, inventory management, customized offers, product bundling, etc. are being smartly handled using data science techniques.
+As the name suggests, this data comprises of transaction records of a sales store.
+This is a regression problem.
+The data has 8523 rows of 12 variables.

+### Problem: Predict the sales of a store.